AIWithShrey/DocGPT/README.md

 - [ ]  Okta Challenge
 - [ ]  GEHA Generative AI Emergency Response Challenge
 - [ ]  Corporate Challenge (only for official company teams)
-- [ ]  College Challenge (only for teams of up to 5 CS students from the same school)
+- [ :joy:]  College Challenge (only for teams of up to 5 CS students from the same school)

 <br /><br />